diffpy/diffpy.github.io/products/pdfmorph.rst

-PDFmorph makes use of several data manipulation techniques to correct for benign effects such as thermal expansion (peak shift) and increased thermal motion (peak broadening) or a cahnge in scale due to differences in incident flux, for example.
+PDFmorph makes use of several data manipulation techniques to correct for benign effects such as thermal expansion (peak shift) and increased thermal motion (peak broadening) or a change in scale due to differences in incident flux, for example.
 PDFmorph will do its best to correct for these benign effects before computing and plotting a difference curve.